kgateway-dev/kgateway/docs/content/guides/integrations/vault/aws-irsa-auth/_index.md

 Override the default settings to use Vault as a source for managing secrets.
 To allow for IRSA, add the `eks.amazonaws.com/role-arn` annotations, which reference the roles to assume, to the `gloo` and `discovery` service accounts.

-Both `pathPrefix` and `rootKey` will need to be adjusted when mounting on a custom KV secret engine.
+Note that you must adjust both the `pathPrefix` and `rootKey` options when you use a custom `kv` secrets engine.

 ```shell
 cat <<EOF > helm-overrides.yaml